Safeguarding Privacy in Edge Speech Understanding with Tiny Foundation Models: Speech filtering and masking

-\paragraph{Implementation} Our on-device execution is a pipelined architecture with a Whisper-Tiny model (39M parameters in size) cascaded with our pretrained, small footprint entity recognition classifier (or NER model) having only 6.9M parameters.
-Elaborated in \S\ref{app:ner}.
+\paragraph{\textbf{Architecture}} Our on-device execution is a pipelined architecture with a Whisper-Tiny model (39M parameters in size) cascaded with our pretrained, small footprint entity recognition classifier (or NER model) having only 6.9M parameters (Ref.
+Figure \ref{fig:o}).
+Whisper-Tiny is a vanilla encoder-decoder transformer with 4 encoder-decoder layers, 6 attention heads and a width dimension of 384.

+The on-device tiny FM can generate timestamps based on cross-attention weights (ref. \S\ref{subsec:back}), but simple model finetuning cannot perform prediction-based downstream tasks such as entity recognition; they require separate classifiers or a classifier head to map encoder representations to discrete labels \cite{baevski2020wav2vec,radford2022robust}.

+We contemplated appending a classifier head after Whisper-Tiny's last decoder state to output binary labels end-to-end but discarded it as (1) using hidden states offer no latency benefit owing to autoregressive generation, (2) no ground truth exists to label hidden states directly without tokenization, and (3) a standalone classifier keeps the design modular, flexible, and fault-tolerant without compromising accuracy or latency.

+Thus our classifier is a 3 layered BiLSTM architecture with a FFN and a hidden dimension of 128, the input to which is the output tokens from the last decoding stage of the whisper model.
+The outputs are the timestamps (start and end) of the entity tokens.

-\paragraph{Training} Only the NER model is trainable; the on-device Whisper-Tiny parameters are kept frozen.
+\paragraph{\textbf{Training}} Only the NER model is trainable; the on-device Whisper-Tiny parameters are kept frozen.
 We train our lightweight on-device NER model for a binary classification task: to predict whether each decoded token in a sequence is an entity or not.
 The outputs are the timestamps (start and end) of the entity tokens.

-It has three main components: (1) an embedding layer that converts input tokens from the last decoding stage of the on-device tiny FM into dense vector representations, having a hidden size of 128 and input size of 51865 (equivalent to the vocabulary size of OpenAI-Whisper).(2) 3 bidirectional LSTM (BiLSTM) layers that process these embeddings in both forward and backward directions to capture contextual information.
-(3) A fully connected output layer that returns a probability distribution for each token in the sequence.
+It has three main components: \begin{itemize} \item An embedding layer that converts input tokens from the last decoding stage of the on-device tiny FM into dense vector representations, having a hidden size of 128 and input size of 51865 (equivalent to the vocabulary size of OpenAI-Whisper). \item 3 bidirectional LSTM (BiLSTM) layers that process these embeddings in both forward and backward directions to capture contextual information. \item A fully connected output layer that returns a probability distribution for each token in the sequence.
 We take the \textit{argmax} of the distribution to get the highest probability.
-We choose an arbitrary threshold of 0.5, if probability is beyond this value, we deem it as an entity.
-Further details are in \S\ref{app:mt}.
+We use a 0.5 threshold; probabilities above it indicate an entity. \end{itemize}